-IUBH (University of Applied Sciences) in Bad Honnef, Bonn is another top option when it comes to studying hospitality and tourism.
-Their one-year master’s in international hospitality management will leave you with the skills necessary to become an industry leader.
+The IU International University of Applied Sciences in Bad Honnef, Bonn is another top option when it comes to studying hospitality and tourism.
+Their one-year Master’s in International Hospitality Management will leave you with the skills necessary to become an industry leader.
 With a particularly global focus, this programme is especially helpful if you are interested in international work opportunities.
 In addition, the second semester of this course involves writing a master’s thesis, which can be an opportunity for you to delve into a topic of passion and gain highly specialised knowledge on a subject matter you may like to work on after graduation.

 University of Surrey